 First, let’s talk about safety.
 Like I mentioned, this method uses a palm router.
 Just by the nature of this, there are inherent risks in using a power tool like a palm router.
 Use yours only if you feel safe and confident in using it.

-Wear all of the proper safety equipment (these are my favorites ways to protect eyes, ears, and lungs).
+Wear all of the proper safety equipment.
 Read your owner’s manual and fully acquaint yourself with the power tool before you use it.

 Step 1: Gather your Materials